A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Background

-where $P_1$, $P_2$ are distributions on the product space $\mathcal X\times\mathcal Y$.
-Here we consider a regression or classification setting where $X$ is the free variable (covariate), and $Y$ is the response variable.
-We allow the spaces $\mathcal X$, $\mathcal Y$ to be general, and do not assume specific forms such as smoothness or parametric forms of $P_1$, $P_2$.
-For example, $\mathcal X$ and $\mathcal Y$ can be multi-dimensional Euclidean spaces, manifolds, or discrete sets.
-In the context of transfer learning and domain adaptation, $P_1$ represents the training sample, for which we have a large amount of labeled independent samples, and $P_2$ represents the testing sample, where we typically have unlabeled data.
-But to make testing covariate shift possible, we assume that we have a sample from $P_2$, whose size may be much smaller than the training sample.

-For $j=1,2$, let $P_1(\cdot|x)$ be the conditional distribution of $Y$ given $X=x$ under $P_j$, and $P_{j,X}(\cdot)$ be the corresponding marginal distribution of $X$.
-We are interested in testing whether these two conditional distributions are the same: $P_1(\cdot|x)=P_2(\cdot|x)$ for all $x\in\mathcal X$.
-If an $x\in\mathcal X$ is not in the support of $P_{1,X}$ or $P_{2,X}$, then the testing problem becomes trivial for this $x$ since we can define a conditional distribution at this $x$ arbitrarily.
+If an $x\in\mathcal X$ is not in the support of $P_{1,X}$ or $P_{2,X}$, then the point $x$ should not matter in testing the conditional distribution, since the conditional distribution given this value of $x$ can be arbitrarily defined.
 Therefore, to facilitate discussion we assume that $P_{1,X}$ and $P_{2,X}$ are equivalent to each other in the following sense,

 where ``$\ll$'' stands for absolute continuity.
-We further assume $P_{1,X}$, $P_{2,X}$ have density functions $f_{1,X}$, $f_{2,X}$ respectively, under a common base measure.
+We further assume, without loss of generality, that $P_{1,X}$, $P_{2,X}$ have density functions $f_{1,X}$, $f_{2,X}$ respectively, under a common base measure.
+Now we can formally state the null and alternative hypotheses as follows.